-As mentioned earlier, cornstarch isn’t water soluble.
-This means that even during washing, it won’t find its way deep inside your diaper where they can cause trouble.
+No cornstarch will not damage your cloth diapers.
+As mentioned earlier, cornstarch isn’t water-soluble, which means that even during washing, it won’t find its way deep inside your diaper where it can cause trouble.
 It also means your detergent can easily grab cornstarch particles and wash them away.

 All that to say, cornstarch is perfectly safe to use with your cloth diapers, even without liners.

 How Do You Use Cornstarch For Diaper Rash?